KaiFig/Unit_4/Project/read_me.md

 When I brainstormed with my client (myself) about problems I face and a SNS that would solve that, I realized that in school, we are not able to share recipes that we make, which is a shame as we come from such a diverse background and have lots of new and interesting recipes to share.
 At school, unless we are close to someone, we usually do not get the opportunity to cook with them or learn their recipes.
 Also, even if I search online, it is hard to get help on a recipe as I don't know them, and there are usually no ways of contacting them.
 Therefore, an SNS would enable messaging for help.
 Additionally, whenever I go to the supermarket, since I go there without a shopping list for recipes, I end up buying more than I need.
 This contributes to increased spending, and also, since I am not able to use everything, it makes me waste food.
 I have tried writing my own shopping list by looking at the recipe before and writing stuff down, however I have forgotten a nmber of things before so it's not the most effective.
 As proof of this, the notest taken from the brainstorming session are listed in the appendix.

 ## Proposed solution
-To solve my client’s issue I will be creating a social media site using HTML CSS and Python.
+To solve my client’s issue I will be creating a web based social media site using HTML CSS and Python.
 This site will allow the end user to share their own recipes and other users to share theirs as well.
-Additionally, they will be able to comment on the individual posts and make a shopping list
+Additionally, they can make a shopping list

 ## Rationale for proposed solution
-I will be making an SNS as it is the most convenient way for the client to be able to view other people's recipes and to comment on them.
+I will be making an social media website as it is the most convenient way for the client to be able to view other people's recipes and to comment on them.
 An SNS involves quick sharing of these recipes making it the most effective.
 Additionally, it will also enable the user to search through the recipes very effectively through ingredients and name.

 As for the software, first of all, I will be using HTML to create the website.
 This is because HTML enables the creation of the structure of the webpage, and for the developer it is quite easy to learn.
 Additionally, for the user, it creates a nice website. [^2]